MatthewDailey/nudge-android/README.md

 - [ ] Re build search
 - [ ] Deterministic sort (re-sort on every update, but debounce?)
 - [ ] Use selected good options as actual good options.
+- [ ] Improve parsing of foreground app.